EVENTS

 A Spoken word evening, a little differently.
 Artists from around Manchester will be performing poetry that has inspired their creative process, sharing their passion and context for their works whilst performing other people's poetry.

-This event is hosted collaboratively by Joseph Conway and SEESAW.
-(Other People's Poetry will be recurring on every third Tuesday of the Month)
+This event is hosted collaboratively between our guest host for this vol Abhijeet Singh and SEESAW.
+Other People's Poetry will be recurring on every third Tuesday of the Month.

 The event is a Pay What You Can Event; this ticket fee is to pay the artists and all money paid will be distributed evenly between all performers.